ke-zhang-rd/krystal/docs/source/scope.rst

   | Disassembly STORE | STORE_FAST | STORE_DEREF | STORE_GLOBAL |
   +-------------------+------------+-------------+--------------+

-If you find LOAD_DEREF in inner function.
-You may find LOAD_CLOSURE for def inner(...) line
+If you find *LOAD_DEREF* in inner function which means using nonlocal variable.
+You may also find *LOAD_CLOSURE* in def inner(...) line.

-You could check by:
+You could check closure by:

 .. code:: python